 which means if you have mucus draining into your throat, you probably have mucus that is accumulating in your ears as well.

 This also may be the case for you.
 If you find that your ear is starting to fill up, clear it up immediately and hopefully you will not have to deal with the dreadful post nasal effect.

 Also, when I feel off balanced occasionally in the mornings, I notice that one of my ears may be more affected than the other by having more mucus accumulation.
 If you are feeling dizzy, always contact your physician but in my case its because of mucus in my ear.
 Read more about my experience.

 Additionally, think about going to see an allergist.

-I discovered for myself that always having a blocked ear or ears was one of many symptoms of food allergies as well as seasonal allergies.
+I discovered for myself that always having a blocked ear or ears was one of many symptoms of food intolerances as well as seasonal allergies.

 Why?
 Because anything the body rejects, the body goes into attack mode causing excess mucus production to begin.